The Travel Guide to Vanua Levu on a Budget© FijiPocketGuide.com

 Visit Naag Baba

 Naag Baba is a stone snake head visited by religious devotees from all over the world.
 The interesting natural and cultural-significant attraction can be seen inside the Naag Mandir Temple.
 Additionally, choose to walk the 108 steps leading from Naag Baba to the main Yagan Havan.
-The temple is 14km (8.7 miles) from Labasa along the Wainikoro Road.
+The temple is 14 km (8.7 mi) from Labasa along the Wainikoro Road.
+For more cheap experiences in Vanua Levu’s northern town, check out the 6 Best Things to Do in Labasa.

 Dining on a Budget on Vanua Levu

-Unlike other destinations around Fiji, the budget accommodation on Vanua Levu usually offer cheap meals at their restaurant or in-room dining service.
-For instance, the Sigasiga Sand Resort has a fantastic Indo-Fijian menu with meal priced between FJ$12-$15 delivered straight to your door!
-The Sea View Cafe at the Hidden Paradise Guest House also offers meals for around FJ$15, especially on their Thursday curry nights.
+Unlike other destinations around Fiji, the budget accommodation on Vanua Levu usually offers cheap meals at their restaurant or in-room dining service.
+For instance, the Sigasiga Sands Boutique Bungalows has a fantastic Indo-Fijian menu with meals priced around FJ$15 delivered straight to your door!
 However, if you’re looking to get out of your resort, there are plenty of cheap restaurants to sample the cuisine in Savusavu and Labasa.

 Cheap Eats on Vanua Levu